Archive for the ‘Software’ Category

 You can now use OpenID to authenticate at this blog! w00t!

-I have just installed the Wordpress plugin OpenID (version 3.2.1).
+I have just installed the WordPress plugin OpenID (version 3.2.1).
 Installation was very simple: just upload the “openid” directory to the “plugin” directory and then active the plugin.
 The plugin allows you to assign multiple OpenIDs to your account to log in to your blog account.

 Remote desktop connection tip